dthomsen116/dthomsen116/README.md

 </div>

-My name is David Thomsen and I am a recent Summa Cum Laude graduate from Champlain College and I have reciceved my Bachelor's Degree in Computer Networking and Cybersecurity.
-My most recent project on this GitHub is my Capstone Project found [HERE](https://github.com/dthomsen116/AccessibilityAutomation).
-I enjoy working on projects as well as learning new things in order to add to my repetoire.
+My name is David and this is my repository for all of my course work throughout my Undergraduate as well as my Graduate degrees.
+This includes my Capstone Project as well as any other side projects I have worked on previously.
+This repository is being updated actively and is current.

 <br>

 ## Personal projects include: